chrisbuckleycode/usefulscripts/README.md

 # system_health.sh
 Basic stats such as uptime, free mem/disk, memory errors, most expensive processes, network connections, virt. memory etc.

+# telegraph.py
+Post with preview via API to telegra.ph - download and edit markdown.txt.
+Only single (optional) image url and plain text supported for now.
+Separate each paragraph with a blank line.
+Create a file called access_token.txt and put your access token in there.
+You can obtain an access token and read the rest of the API docs here: https://telegra.ph/api#createAccount

 # temps.sh
 Record laptop temperatures into a timestamped logfile, ready for import into Excel/LibreOffice Calc for analysis/charting purposes.